David J. Philipps

 From 1987-1988, he served as law clerk to Justice Benjamin K. Miller of the Illinois Supreme Court.
 In 1988, he joined the firm of Beeler, Schad & Diamond, P.C., in Chicago, Illinois, where his practice consisted of securities fraud and consumer litigation.
 In 1991, Mr. Philipps began litigating for consumers under the Fair Debt Collection Practices Act.
 In 1995, Mr. Philipps became a shareholder in that firm, where he continued to practice until late 1999 when he left the firm to co-found the law firm of Gomolinski & Philipps, Ltd., which is now known as Philipps & Philipps, Ltd., in southwest suburban Chicago.

-In his more than 25 years of practice, Mr. Philipps has represented hundreds of consumers in federal court, in both individual cases and class actions, under the Fair Debt Collection Practices Act. ("FDCPA").
-David has worked on and/or been appointed class counsel in about 160 cases, which have recovered more than $50,000,000 for defrauded or abused consumers.
+In his more than 20 years of practice, Mr. Philipps has represented hundreds of consumers in federal court, in both individual cases and class actions, under the Fair Debt Collection Practices Act. ("FDCPA").

 Mr. Philipps has been an active member of the National Association of Consumer Advocates since its foundation in 1995 and has been a featured speaker on the Fair Debt Collection Practices Act on numerous occasions.